MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex7_Validate_Alerts_And_Attacks.md

 9. Leave your browser open in LON-CL1 and do not close any of the tabs.

-### Task 5: Review the simulated Drive-by URL attack results
+### Task 5: Validate the simulated Drive-by URL attack results

 In Lab 6, Exercise 6, you configured and launched a simulated Drive-by URL attack.
 In this task, you will review the results of the simulated Drive-by URL attack that you launched.
 When you configured this attack, you selected Lynne Robbins as the target of the attack; therefore, Lynne should have received the email that you configured in the Attack simulation training.
 You'll verify that Lynne received this email, you'll have her respond to the email to see what happens when a user falls for a Drive-by URL attack, and you'll review the results associated with the simulated attack.